friends-of-asaprosar/friends-of-asaprosar.github.io/planning/ideas.md

 parent: Planning
 ---

-# Ideas for the new system
+# Ideas and notes for the new system

 This is a page for all the ideas I had while exploring the current version of REIMS.
 Most of them are just nice-to-have and could be done after the rewrite as a QOL improvement.